Skip to main content

 caution

-• When a Bare Metal instance is initiated, the default server boots up, checking all hardware and firmware components.
-Therefore, it may take approximately 20 minutes before the instance becomes operational and accessible over the network.
+• When starting a Bare Metal instance, the basic server boots, and all hardware and firmware components are checked.
+This process can take about 20 minutes before the instance becomes available on the network.

 info

-You can connect to your Linux instance using an SSH client.
+You can connect to a Linux instance using an SSH client.

 1. Install an SSH client to use SSH commands.